 \section{Implementation Details}

-Here we detail the implementation details of various defensive methods and attacks. \begin{itemize}[leftmargin=*] \item Base model -- all the base models are downloaded from the Huggingface repository (e.g., {\tt meta-llama/Llama-2-7b-chat-hf}), well aligned and fine-tuned for chat-based interactions. \item Vaccine\mcite{huangVaccinePerturbationawareAlignment2024a} -- optimization: AdamW with learning rate $\eta$ = 1$e$-3 and weight decaying factor of 0.1 for PEFT, running $n_\mathrm{iter}$ = 50 epochs; hyper-parameters: $\rho$ = 2. \item T-Vaccine\cite{liuTargetedVaccineSafety2025a} -- optimization: same setting as Vaccine except for $n_\mathrm{iter}$ = 20; hyper-parameters: $\rho$ = 3, $K$ = 200, and $\gamma$ = 8. \item Booster\mcite{huangBoosterTacklingHarmful2024a} -- optimization: AdamW with $\eta$ = 5$e$-4, and weight decaying factor of 0.1 for PEFT, and running $n_\mathrm{iter}$ = 20 epochs; hyper-parameters: $\lambda = 20$ and $\alpha = 0.01$. \item RMU\mcite{liWMDPBenchmarkMeasuring2024a} -- optimization: AdamW with $\eta$ = 5$e$-5, running running $n_\mathrm{iter}$ = 250 steps; hyper-parameters: unlearning coefficient = 20, and retaining coefficient = 100. \item TAR\mcite{tamirisaTamperResistantSafeguardsOpenWeight2024b} -- optimization: AdamW with $\eta$ = 2$e$-5, running for $n_\mathrm{iter}$ = 750 steps; hyper-parameters: $\lambda_{\mathrm{TR}} = 4$ and $\lambda_{\mathrm{retain}}$ = 1. \item RepNoise\mcite{rosatiRepresentationNoisingDefence2024a} -- optimization: AdamW with $\eta$ = 2$e$-5 and $n_\mathrm{iter}$ = 2,500 steps; hyper-parameters: $\alpha$ = 1 and $\beta$ = 0.001. \item \sys -- optimization: AdamW with the cosine schedular, $\eta = 2e-5$, $n_\mathrm{iter}$ = 500 steps, a batch size of 8, a warm up ratio of 0.1, and no weight decay; hyper-parameters: $\alpha$ = 1, $\beta$ = 1$e$-2, and $\epsilon$ = 1$e$-3.
+Here we detail the implementation details of various defensive methods and attacks. \begin{itemize}[leftmargin=*] \item Base model -- all base models are downloaded from the Huggingface repository (e.g., meta-llama/Llama-2-7b-chat-hf), well aligned and fine-tuned for chat-based interactions. \item Vaccine \citep{huangVaccinePerturbationawareAlignment2024a} -- optimization: AdamW with learning rate $\eta$ = 1$e$-3 and weight decaying factor of 0.1 for PEFT, running $n_\mathrm{iter}$ = 50 epochs; hyper-parameters: $\rho$ = 2. \item T-Vaccine \citep{liuTargetedVaccineSafety2025a} -- optimization: same setting as Vaccine except for $n_\mathrm{iter}$ = 20; hyper-parameters: $\rho$ = 3, $K$ = 200, and $\gamma$ = 8. \item Booster \citep{huangBoosterTacklingHarmful2024a} -- optimization: AdamW with $\eta$ = 5$e$-4, and weight decaying factor of 0.1 for PEFT, and running $n_\mathrm{iter}$ = 20 epochs; hyper-parameters: $\lambda = 20$ and $\alpha = 0.01$. \item RMU \citep{liWMDPBenchmarkMeasuring2024a} -- optimization: AdamW with $\eta$ = 5$e$-5, running running $n_\mathrm{iter}$ = 250 steps; hyper-parameters: unlearning coefficient = 20, and retaining coefficient = 100. \item TAR \citep{tamirisaTamperResistantSafeguardsOpenWeight2024b} -- optimization: AdamW with $\eta$ = 2$e$-5, running for $n_\mathrm{iter}$ = 750 steps; hyper-parameters: $\lambda_{\mathrm{TR}} = 4$ and $\lambda_{\mathrm{retain}}$ = 1. \item RepNoise \citep{rosatiRepresentationNoisingDefence2024a} -- AdamW with $\eta$ = 2$e$-5 and $n_\mathrm{iter}$ = 2,500 steps; hyper-parameters: $\alpha$ = 1 and $\beta$ = 0.001. \item \sys -- optimization: AdamW with the cosine scheduler, $\eta = 2e-5$, $n_\mathrm{iter}$ = 500 steps, batch size of 8, warm-up ratio of 0.1, and no weight decay; hyper-parameters: $\alpha$ = 1, $\beta$ = 1$e$-2, and $\epsilon$ = 1$e$-3.

-\item Harmful fine-tuning attack -- optimization: AdamW or SGD with various learning rates and the cosine scheduler, $n_\mathrm{iter}$ = 250 steps for 1K samples and $n_\mathrm{iter}$ = 25,000 for 10K samples.
+\item Harmful fine-tuning attack -- AdamW or SGD with various learning rates and the cosine scheduler, $n_\mathrm{iter}$ = 250 steps for 1K samples and $n_\mathrm{iter}$ = 25,000 for 10K samples.
 A warm-up ratio of 0.1 and weight decay factor of 0.01; hyper-parameters: for attacks based on LoRA, $r = 8$, $\alpha=16$, and dropout and bias set to zero. \end{itemize}